 Falsely accused defendants often make the mistake of speaking freely with officials, thinking they have nothing to hide because they are innocent.
 When you are facing criminal accusations, you have a right to remain silent.
 Be sure to exercise that right by not speaking with law enforcement or the prosecution if you are questioned.

-For more information, contact the Indianapolis criminal defense Attorneys at Suhre & Associates, LLC give us a call today at (317) 759-2599 or visit us at our Indianapolis law office.
+For more information, contact the Indianapolis criminal defense Attorneys at Suhre & Associates DUI and Criminal Defense Lawyers give us a call today at (317) 759-2599 or visit us at our Indianapolis law office.

 101 W Ohio St #2000